As Pandemic Spreads, Regard for China Recedes in West -- 2nd Update

 No action will be taken against Mr. Chapuis, a French diplomat who has been in the post since September 2018.

+China's Foreign Ministry said in a faxed reply to questions on Saturday that Chinese law "allows newspapers and periodicals to change or abridge submitted works."
+China and the EU both want to improve ties and enhance cooperation, it said.

 EU officials said the Chinese version was never published by the People's Daily.
-There was no immediate comment from China's foreign ministry or China Daily.
 The EU said Thursday it had protested the foreign ministry's demand and the failure by the People's Daily to publish the piece in Chinese.

 The EU's handling of the issue, including the genial tone of the editorial, drew fire from senior European politicians concerned about the bloc being seen to bow to Beijing's pressure.